CUFCTL/face-recognition/CONTRIBUTING.md

 4. Before you commit your changes, you might want to `pull` again just in case someone pushed more commits while you were working.

-4. Push your commits to the main repo:
+4. Push your commits to Github:
 ```
-git push -u origin master
+git push
 ```

 If you try to pull after committing new changes, git won't let you pull!
 And if you try to push but the main repo has new commits that you didn't pull, git won't let you push!
 At least not with the commands in this guide, so don't try to force git in these situations because you'll make a mess!
 Instead, you need to undo your commits with `git reset HEAD^` until you're on the same page as the main repo, then pull, then commit your changes and so on.